 Here we explain how to build and run the bootstrapped CakeML compiler.
 You can run the bootstrapping process yourself, or download the result of one of our recent builds.

 Bootstrapping locallyBootstrapping the compiler in the logic takes several hours and works better with more RAM (16GB is a probable minimum).
-Example timings for the final phase (evaluation in the logic) can be found here.
-The pre-built section has downloads so you can avoid doing it yourself.

 - Set up the CakeML repository.
 This step includes obtaining Poly/ML and HOL.
 The only other dependency is a C compiler, to compile and link our I/O primitives.

-- Run it as described below.
+- Run it as described above.